neontribe/my-best-life/content/services/the-croydon-astronomical-society-the-norman-fisher-observatory.md

   depending on the time of sunset.
 Sometimes open on other days/nights (eg, for special meteor showers or for solar viewing).
 Opening information published on Facebook and on the website.
-access: "Just turn up.
+contactExplanation: "Just turn up.
 No need to book in advance. "
 website: http://www.croydonastro.org.uk/observatory.html
 ---